 When the baby comes along, there will be extra expenses including ones you won’t even think about.
 Make a budget and stick to it.
-When the baby arrives, you must budget for things like daycare costs, diapers, wipes, formula (however, breastfeeding is another way to save), and continuously buying clothes for an ever-growing child.
+A baby budget should include things like diapers, wipes, baby furniture and baby clothes for an ever-growing child.
+You also need to account for the high costs of formula if that is on your list, however, breastfeeding is another way to save) thousands of dollars!

 Click on the image below to download a simple budget tracker so you can keep tabs on everything baby needs his first year.

 If you spend all your savings buying clothes before baby gets here, that is less you will have later.
 If you can borrow maternity clothes do it.
 Otherwise, shop at thrift stores and consignment shops.
 Places like Clothes Mentor, Goodwill, Facebook garage sale sites, and other thrift stores have gently used maternity clothes for a fraction of the price.
 And when you are looking to buy, buy maternity clothes that make the most difference.